Jan3kJ/ewdt/readme.md

 # Project eWDT

-An electric Weiss Distribution Technique (WDT) tool to evenly distribute coffee grounds in the portafilter.
+An electric WDT tool to evenly distribute coffee grounds in the portafilter.
 This is a remix of Damian's eWDT ([original model](https://www.printables.com/model/591918-ewdt)).

 ## Overview
 This project automates the WDT process using a continuous rotation servo, relay, and a momentary switch with an integrated LED, all powered by a lithium battery and controlled by a Waveshare RP2040-Plus running MicroPython.